emtee40/dcspy-wiki/Usage.md

 * **font_color_xs** - size of extra small font for color devices
 * **font_color_s** - size of small font for color devices
-* **font_color_l** - size of large font for color devices mono devices (like G13, G15 and G510), which support mono, 4-lines LCD with only 4 buttons.
-Right now DCSpy use only top 4 lines of LCD and 4 buttons.
-Way in which actions assign to button for G13 (4 buttons form left to right) are mapped to G19 looks:
-* G13 1st button -> G19 left button
-* G13 2nd button -> G19 right button
-* G13 3rd button -> G19 down button
-* G13 4th button -> G19 up button

-Maybe in future when settings via config file will be added, then it allowed usage all 7 buttons in G19.
-But right now actions for supported airplanes are hardcoded right now.
+* **font_color_l** - size of large font for color devices